-Beginning in the current fiscal year, the way that we calculate ARPU will change as a result of the renegotiation of our interconnection agreements with respect to the access charges we pay to other carriers.
-Prior to April 1, 2001 we did not pay access charges related to calls made by our subscribers when using the networks of other carriers.
+Beginning in fiscal 2001, the way that we calculate ARPU changed as a result of the renegotiation of our interconnection agreements with respect to the interconnection charges we pay to other carriers.
+Prior to April 1, 2001 we did not pay interconnection charges related to calls made by our subscribers when using the networks of other carriers.
 In addition, such other carriers bore the collection risk for the revenue associated with the portion of the calls made on their networks.
 Consequently, we recorded revenue only for the portion of such calls carried by our networks.
-Under the renegotiated interconnection agreements we will be obligated to pay to the other carriers access charges for the aforementioned calls made by our subscribers, as well as assume the collection risk for the entire call.
-As a result, we will show an increase in operating revenues which will be offset by a corresponding increase in operating expenses.
+Under the renegotiated interconnection agreements we are obligated to pay to the other carriers interconnection charges for the aforementioned calls made by our subscribers, as well as assume the collection risk for the entire call.
+As a result, there is an increase in operating revenues which is offset by a corresponding increase in operating expenses.
 However, as a result of this change, we expect an increase in our ARPU from levels that would otherwise be achieved.